Purdom/MITH735-F19/IntroGoogleEarth.md

 _Note_: If you have images in your Airtable data, they will appear as links in your imported points.

 ## Homework
 Explore the features of Google Earth.
 What are the affordances, especially for your own research interests?
 What are the limitations?
+Create a tour of Lakeland.